Welcome to today's edition of the Rush 24-7 podcast.

 Now, I've got the New York Times story here.

-Massawi given life term by jury, and we got don't worry, Kristen Breitweiser is coming up, but I want to save Miss Breitweiser for after the uh after the break.
+And we got, don't worry, Kristen Breitweiser is coming up, but I'm going to save Ms. Breitweiser for after the break.

 It was a 42-page verdict given to the judge, and the jurors listed how many of them agreed with each of the more than two dozen mitigating factors put forward by the defense.

-Now, the jurors, they didn't go out there and speak, uh, and they didn't explain, but if you look at at some of the the uh the juror cards, the juror forms, you can get a pretty good idea what it was that moved them.
+Now, the jurors, they didn't go out there and speak, and they didn't explain, but if you look at some of the juror cards, the juror forms, you can get a pretty good idea what it was that moved them.

 The form said that two mitigating factors drew the greatest agreement with nine jurors finding they were valid issues to be weighed in their decision.

-The first was that Mr. Massawi suffered an unstable early childhood and dysfunctional family life and a hostile relationship with his mother that led to his being placed in French orphanages.
+The first was that Mr. Masawi suffered an unstable, early childhood and dysfunctional family life and a hostile relationship with his mother that led to his being placed in French orphanages.

 Now, does that not sound like the couch on the Oprah Winfrey show?